How to create a business budget

 Step 6: Determine Interest Income and Expense

 Estimate any changes from last year in the areas of interest expense and interest income.
 Do you expect interest rates to change?
 Is it likely that the amount of debt will alter much from the current level?
-Is there an expectation to alter the company's investment policies?
+Is there an expectation to alter the company's investment policies, so that investments of excess cash are placed in securities that yield different rates of return?

 Step 7: Test for Reasonableness